szymonkrupecki/car-sales-us/README.md

 ## Introduction/Overview

-The application utilizes a dataset on car sales advertisements, allowing users to interactively explore and analyze various aspects of vehicle data.
+The application utilizes a dataset on car sales, allowing users to interactively explore and analyze various aspects of vehicle data.